NavyTitanium/abusedns.com/about.md

 You can reach me on Twitter: [@Secu0133](https://twitter.com/Secu0133)

-I accept push requests for this website on Github: [NavyTitanium](https://github.com/NavyTitanium/abusedns.com)
+I accept pull requests for this website on Github: [NavyTitanium](https://github.com/NavyTitanium/abusedns.com)